Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Here are a few scenarios where you may realize the advantages of a lift and shift migration strategy.

-Like Netflix, you can use the lift and shift method to migrate to a more resilient platform and mitigate future risks.
+Like Netflix, you can use the lift and shift method to migrate to a more resilient platform in order tomitigate future risks.
 Alternatively, as Dow Jones did, you can lift and shift an existing application before you need to vacate a data center or are about to terminate your lease.

 Lifting and shifting means you take a copy of your application and data and move it to a cloud platform with minimal modifications.
 You may still have to reconfigure the host when you move to a new cloud environment.
 However, the approach requires minimal time and investment compared to other migration strategies.